SvenTiigi/STLocationRequest/README.md

 ## Objective-C

-To show the `STLocationRequest`-Controller in an `Objective-C` project you can do it like so.
+To present the `STLocationRequest`-Controller in an `Objective-C` project you can do it like so.

 ```objective-c
 #import "ViewController.h"